tilast/sait2015/README.md

 # sait2015 - conference

-This repo is for demonstrating benefits of using cache and precomputations
+This repo is for demonstrating benefits of using cache and precomputations for web-services

 To run presented programs you must have Redis and MySQL installed on your computer.